mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 }
 ```

-Now if you go to [http://localhost:8080/#!articles](http://localhost:8080/#!articles) you will see a list of all the articles that you have created.
+Now if you go to [http://localhost:8080/articles](http://localhost:8080/articles) you will see a list of all the articles that you have created.
 Note that we have used the Grid component.
 Grid is a powerful tabular component which supports paging and lazy-loading of the data,
-sorting and filtering as well.
+including sorting and filtering.

 ### 5.9 Adding links
 You can now create, show, and list articles.
 Now let's add some links to navigate through pages.